Datatype defining rewrite systems for naturals and integers: Conclusions

-Each of these DDRSes consists of only twelve equations.
-Perhaps the DDRS $\dname2$ is most attractive: it is comprehensible and deterministic with respect to addition of (two) nonnegative normal forms.
-We leave it as an open question whether $\Int_r$ can be specified by a DDRS with less equations (starting from the set $\NF$ of normal forms).
-Another open question is to find a DDRS for $\Int_r$ based on $\NF$ that is also deterministic with respect to rewriting $t\cdot t'$ for nonnegative normal forms $t$ and $t'$.\footnote{Note that the alternative for equation~\ref{R6} suggested by the DDRS $\zname2$, that is, the equation
+Each of these DDRSs consists of twelve equations.
+Perhaps the DDRS $\dname2$ is most attractive: it is comprehensible and deterministic with respect to addition of nonnegative closed normal forms.
+We leave it as an open question whether $\Int_r$ can be specified by a DDRS with fewer equations (preserving the set $\NF$ as normal forms).
+Another open question is to find a DDRS for $\Int_r$ and $\NF$ that is also deterministic with respect to rewriting $t\cdot t'$ for nonnegative closed normal forms $t$ and $t'$.\footnote{Note that the alternative for equation~\ref{R6} suggested by the DDRS $\zname2$, does not solve this open question. } One more open question is whether $\Int_r$ can be specified by a complete term rewriting system with the same normal forms.